D3lt4lph4/jpeg_deep/README.md

 cd ..

-# Installing all the dependencies (the code was tested with the specified version numbers)
+# Installing all the dependencies (the code was tested with the specified version numbers on python 3.+)
 pip install keras
 pip install tensorflow-gpu==1.14.0
 pip install pillow